English Machine Reading Comprehension Datasets: A Survey: Question, Answer, and Passage Types

 \section{Question, Answer, and Passage Types}

-All MRC datasets in this survey have three components: \textit{passage}, \textit{question}, and \textit{answer}.\footnote{We mention the datasets which do not meet this criteria in the supplementary materials Section~\ref{sec:other} and explain why we exclude them.} We begin with a categorisation based on the types of answers and the way the question is formulated.
+All MRC datasets in this survey have three components: \textit{passage}, \textit{question}, and \textit{answer}.\footnote{We briefly describe datasets which do not meet this criteria in Appendix~\ref{sec:other} and explain why we exclude them.} We begin with a categorisation based on the types of answers and the way the question is formulated.
 We divide questions into three main categories: \textit{Statement}, \textit{Query}, and \textit{Question}.
 Answers are divided into the following categories: \textit{Cloze}, \textit{Multiple Choice}, \textit{Boolean}, \textit{Extractive}, \textit{Generative}.
 The relationships between question and answer types are illustrated in Fig.~\ref{pic:qa_relation}.
-In what follows we briefly describe each question and answer category, followed by a discussion of passage types, and dialog-based datasets.
+In what follows, we briefly describe each question and answer category, followed by a discussion of passage types, and dialog-based datasets.